5 + 1 ways to use illustrations to tell your story in a memorable way

-1 - If you have lots of data or complicated processes, INFOGRAPHICS are the best!
+1 - If you have lots of data or a complex process, infographics are the best!

 • Summarise the facts and key points